Toucan Insights Staff

 One of the ads titled "All asses were not created equal" shows a range of models with similar-looking curves which received a lot of backlashes.

-What could they have done to avoid this mistake?
+i.
+What could Levi's have done to avoid this mistake?

 Companies in the fashion industry cater to different target audiences with not the same type of bodies and shapes.